MohitGoel92/Classification/README.md

 # Use ExtraTreeRegressor for regression
 ```

 **Note:** In general, Ensemble models tend to have less overfitting than single models.
-This is also the case for Bagging, compared to Decision Trees.
-For instance, Bagging has less overfitting than Decision Trees.
+This is also the case for Bagging when compared to Decision Trees.
+Therefore concluding that Bagging has less overfitting than Decision Trees.

+# Boosting and Stacking

+As opposed to Bagging, whose main function is to find a way of reducing variance, Boosting also helps with reducing variance but is meant for business problems where we may want to continue to better fit or correct our model.
+This enables us to even get rare events correct.
+Consequently, unlike Bagging it is easier to overfit the data.

+**Note:** For Bagging the trees are independent of each other but for Boosting the trees depend on the prior, therefore being dependent on each other.

+In Bagging, we grow Decision Trees from multiple bootstrapped samples.
+We vote on the trees or average the results for each data point (aggregate results).